-HFS 45.06 Physical plant and equipment.
+DCF 250.06 Physical plant and equipment.
 (1) BUILDING. (a) Conformance with building codes.
-Family child care centers located in other than a one or 2 family dwelling shall conform to the applicable Wisconsin commercial building codes.
+Family child care centers located in a building that is not a one or 2-family dwelling shall conform to the applicable Wisconsin commercial building codes.
 A copy of a building inspection report evidencing compliance with the applicable building codes shall be submitted to the department prior to the department's issuance of a license.